CVE-2026-26161: CWE-822: Untrusted Pointer Dereference in Microsoft Windows 10 Version 1809

 Technical Analysis

-This vulnerability (CVE-2026-26161) arises from an untrusted pointer dereference in the Windows Sensor Data Service component of Windows 10 Version 1809 (build 10.0.17763.0).
-An authorized local attacker can leverage this flaw to elevate their privileges, potentially gaining higher-level access to the system.
-The CVSS 3.1 vector (AV:L/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H) reflects a local attack vector with low complexity, requiring some privileges but no user interaction, and resulting in high impact on confidentiality, integrity, and availability.
+This vulnerability (CVE-2026-26161) is caused by an untrusted pointer dereference in the Windows Sensor Data Service component of Windows 10 Version 1809 (build 10.0.17763.0).
+An attacker with authorized local access can exploit this flaw to elevate their privileges, potentially gaining higher-level system permissions.
+The CVSS 3.1 vector indicates low attack complexity and privileges required, no user interaction, and high impact on confidentiality, integrity, and availability.
 Microsoft has published an official security update to remediate this vulnerability.

 Potential Impact